livechat/chat.io-docs/site/content/agent-api/api-reference/v0.5/README.md

 	"recipients": "all"
 }
 ```
-* `recipients` possible values: `all` (default), `agents`
+* `recipients` can take the following: values: `all` (default), `agents`
+* `custom_id` is optional

 ### Annotation

-Does not create new thread, just adds event to last thread without extending thread duration.
+An annotation does not create a new thread.
+It just adds an event to the last thread without extending thread duration.

 ```js
 {